 Late Application for Approval will not be considered.
 Withdrawal from a Carleton seminar after signing a letter of commitment has financial consequences.
 Refer to the OCS website for details about Carleton’s policies concerning missed deadlines or canceled participation.

-A student may apply a maximum of 54 credits earned off-campus to the total number of credits required for graduation (one full year of study).
+A student may apply a maximum of 54 credits earned off-campus to the total number of credits required for graduation (one full year of study), with a maximum of 28 credits earned for a semester-length program.
 Students must be registered for the minimum equivalent of 12 Carleton credits on any off-campus program.
 Credit overloads are not permitted on any off-campus study program.